Add To Favorites

 Rounders originated in England and is very similar to U.S. baseball and softball.
 In both games there are nine innings, a diamond-shaped playing area, and three outs per inning.
 In Rounders, the batter hits a ball and runs around four bases to score a rounder.
 The team with the most rounders at the end of the game wins.

 One major difference in the games is that in Rounders you are not allowed to throw the bat after hitting the ball and running to first base.
-Find out the official rules for Rounders.
+Have students find out the official rules for Rounders.
 Use Crayola® Erasable Colored Pencils and white paper to make a chart that compares the U.S. baseball or softball to British rounders.
 What other similarities did you find?
 What differences are there?
-Discuss your findings with your classmates.
+Students discuss their findings with classmates.

-Mix paint colors if you wish.
-Paint the Rounders playing area with the paint roller and Crayola® So Big® Brush in the kit.
+Have students mix the paint colors and paint the Rounders playing area with the paint roller and Crayola® So Big® Brush in the kit.
 A typical Rounders playing field is diamond shaped.
 Measure the exact dimensions of the field.

 Paints wash from skin with soap and water.
 Normal laundering procedures remove stains from most cotton, polyester, acrylic fabrics, and their blends.
 For best results, wash immediately in hot water.
 Do not use pre-wash products as they may set stains.
 Severe staining may require repeat laundering or all-fabric bleach.